Synaptic-Labs-AI/NeuroVox/README.md

     - Groq is currently free.

 ## Roadmap
-- Allow users to customize the callouts
+- [ ] Allow users to customize the callouts (titles and collapsed/uncollapsed default)
-- Allow users to decide whether or not to keep the recording
+- [ ] Allow users to decide whether or not to keep the recording
-- Improve ability to transcribe videos
+- [ ] Improve ability to transcribe videos
+- [ ] Add chunking of audio to do unlimited length and size files

 ## Contribution